uncomplicate/neanderthal/articles/tutorial_opencl.md

 * The good: Neanderthal implements BLAS algorithms and abstracts most of that complexity for vector and matrix computations away, behind a frendly Clojure API.

-**TL/DR: Multiplication of large matrices is more than 1500x faster with Neanderthal than with the other optimized pure Java library, 10x faster than Neanderthal native engine and many thousands of times faster than the nested looping code with primitives that you'd write yourself.**
+**TL/DR: Multiplication of large matrices is more than 1500x (2850x with CUDA) faster with Neanderthal than with the other optimized pure Java library, 10x faster than Neanderthal native engine and many thousands of times faster than the nested looping code with primitives that you'd write yourself.**